persalteas/biorseo/Readme.md

 5/ List of Options
 ==================================
 ```
+Usage:  You must provide:
+        1) a FASTA input file with -i,
+        2) a module type with --rna3dmotifs or --3dmotifatlas
+        3) one module placement method in { --patternmatch, --jar3d, --bayespairing }
+        4) one scoring function with --func A, B, C or D

+        If you are not using the Docker image:
+        5) --modules-path, --biorseodir and (--jar3dexec or --bypdir)

+Options:
 -h [ --help ]                   Print this help message
 --version                       Print the program version
 -i [ --seq=… ]                  FASTA file with the query RNA sequence
 -p [ --patternmatch ]           Use regular expressions to place modules in the sequence
 -j [ --jar3d ]                  Use JAR3D to place modules in the sequence (requires --3dmotifatlas)
 -b [ --bayespairing ]           Use BayesPairing to place modules in the sequence
 -o [ --output=… ]               File to summarize the results
 -O [ --outputf=… ]              Folder where to output result and temp files
 -f [ --func=… ]                 (A, B, C or D, default is B) Objective function to score module insertions:
                                   (A) insert big modules (B) insert light, high-order modules
                                   (c) insert modules which score well with the sequence
                                   (D) insert light, high-order modules which score well with the sequence.
                                   C and D require cannot be used with --patternmatch.
 -c [ --first-objective=… ]      (default 1) Objective to solve in the mono-objective portions of the algorithm.
                                   (1) is the module objective given by --func, (2) is the expected accuracy of the structure.
--l [ --limit=… ]		(default 500) Intermediate number of solutions in the Pareto set from whichwe give up the computation.
+-l [ --limit=… ]                (default 500) Intermediate number of solutions in the Pareto set from which we give up the computation.
 -t [ --theta=… ]                (default 0.001) Pairing-probability threshold to consider or not the possibility of pairing
 -n [ --disable-pseudoknots ]    Add constraints to explicitly forbid the formation of pseudoknots
 -v [ --verbose ]                Print what is happening to stdout
 --modules-path=…                Path to the modules data.
                                   The folder should contain modules in the DESC format as output by Djelloul & Denise's
-				  'catalog' program for use with --rna3dmotifs, or should contain the IL/ and HL/ folders from a release of
+                                  'catalog' program for use with --rna3dmotifs, or should contain the IL/ and HL/
-				  the RNA 3D Motif Atlasfor use with --3dmotifatlas.
+				  folders from a release of the RNA 3D Motif Atlasfor use with --3dmotifatlas.
                                   Consider placing these files on a fast I/O device (NVMe SSD, ...)
+--jar3dexec=…                   Path to the jar3d executable.
+                                  Default is /jar3d_2014-12-11.jar, you should use this option if you run
+                                  BiORSEO from outside the docker image.
+--bypdir=…                      Path to the BayesParing src folder.
+                                  Default is /byp/src, you should use this option if you run
+                                  BiORSEO from outside the docker image.
+--biorseodir=…                  Path to the BiORSEO root directory.
+                                  Default is /biorseo, you should use this option if you run
+                                  BiORSEO from outside the docker image.
+Use the FULL path.

 Examples:
-biorseo.py -i myRNA.fa -o myResultsFile.dbn --rna3dmotifs --patternmatch --func B
+biorseo.py -i myRNA.fa -O myResultsFolder/ --rna3dmotifs --patternmatch --func B
 biorseo.py -i myRNA.fa -O myResultsFolder/ --3dmotifatlas --jar3d --func B -l 800
-biorseo.py -i myRNA.fa --3dmotifatlas --bayespairing --func D
+biorseo.py -i myRNA.fa -v --3dmotifatlas --bayespairing --func D

 ```